DistrictOfJoban/JCM-Docs/docs/dev/scripting/articles/tips.md

 ## Calling Java Class Methods
 ### Introducing overloading in Java
 In Java, a class can have several methods with different parameter types sharing the same identifier/name; this is known as overloading.
 Usually, they were designed to achieve the same result.
-The method to call is determined by the types of the arguments passed..
+The method to call is determined by the types of the arguments passed.

 Upon calling a Java class method in JavaScript, Rhino will convert the arguments from JavaScript types into Java types according to the declaration of the preferred methods.